jgm/pandoc/man/man1/pandoc.1.md

 \--toc, \--table-of-contents
 :   Include an automatically generated table of contents (HTML, markdown,
     RTF) or an instruction to create one (LaTeX, reStructuredText).
-    This option has no effect on man, DocBook, or S5 output.
+    This option has no effect on man, DocBook, Slidy, or S5 output.

 \--base-header-level=*LEVEL*
 :   Specify the base level for headers (defaults to 1).